appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 5. Select the default Network mode.
 6. Set Linux as the Operating system family.
 7. Select the **Create new role** option for **Task Execution Role**.
-8. Set the required task size for memory & CPU (Minimum of 2vCPU and 4 GB Memory is needed).
+8. Set the required task size for memory & CPU (you need at least 2vCPU and 4 GB Memory).
 9. Go to the **Volumes** section and add a new volume as shown below:
     * **Name** - Give a desired name.
     * **Volume type** - EFS.